-So from our understanding of probability, it seem reasonable that this sample average should converge to the value of p.
+From our intuitive understanding of probability, it seems reasonable that this sample average should converge to the value of p.
 One of the great breakthroughs in probability was when Jacob Bernoulli proved in 1713 that this intuition is correct: S_n converges in some sense to p.
-Its because this result was so important that we name the Bernoulli random variable in his honor.
-Today, we have a stronger version of his result.
+This result was so important that Bernoulli random variables are named in his honor.
+Today, we have an even stronger version of his result.